almalikzakwan/Aurared/README.md

 # Aurared VSCode Theme

-My stupid custom theme for vscode.
+My beautiful custom theme .
 Feel free to use :)

 This theme can be use without publish using guide below.